kaneis1/decision/log.md

 idea

--- use Shap to weight different features
--- maybe we need put history decision outside and put it as a special -- we can't simply calculate RTG using previous reward cuz previous reward represent the outcome that we choose -- we want model to learn policy which not just game policy but also some psychology policy so that we can help model to understand why people choose this
+-- use Shap to weight different features -- can't make it -- maybe we need put history decision outside and put it as a special -- we can't simply calculate RTG using previous reward cuz previous reward represent the outcome that we choose -- we want model to learn policy which not just game policy but also some psychology policy so that we can help model to understand why people choose this